AmazonSmile donates 0.5% of the price of your eligible AmazonSmile purchase WQHLKA

 Quoddy Head State Park

 The State Park SEASON OPEN May 15th to October 15th for visitors and boasts 541 protected coastal acres.
 Stunning views are available on many hiking trails and nature walks.
-Visit the bogs, climb the coastal trail or visit the rocky beach.
+Visit the bogs, hike the coastal trail or visit the rocky beach.
 You may see a whale or two.
 Picnic tables are available, close to parking with stunning ocean views.
-Safe Physical Distancing Required.
+Visitors may continue to enjoy the park during the off season by parking outside the gate, without blocking it, and walking in during these same hours.
+Please place the admission fee.

 Contact Us